 New York Celebrates Under Unusual Circumstances

-I was discussing earlier wartime menus of the Wine and Food Society of New York.
+Earlier I discussed wartime menus of the Wine and Food Society of New York.
 I reviewed menus that indicated once war was afoot, the wine-lovers avoided tabling German and Italian wines.
-After France was fully occupied, in the fall of 1940, French wine also disappeared from the menus.
-There was the odd exception of a minor nature, I gave some examples.
+After France was fully occupied, in the fall of 1940, French wine also disappeared from the menus, the odd exception of a minor nature apart.

 The Society’s events were held at fashionable New York hotels.
 The Waldorf-Astoria was a favourite, indeed into the 1970s at least.
 Because the hotel’s wine vaults were used (or so we infer) it occurred to me the policy of “no-Axis wines” was promoted, if not mandated, by the hotels themselves.